Beijing Tightens Covid Restrictions As Long Holiday Begins - UrduPoint

 Faced with the highly transmissible Omicron variant, Chinese officials have doubled down on their zero-Covid policy, quashing virus clusters through mass testing and lockdowns.

-Despite mounting economic costs and public frustration, the capital city announced it would further restrict access to public spaces after the holiday period.
+Despite mounting economic costs and public frustration, the capital city announced it would further restrict access to public spaces during and after the holiday period.

+From May 1 to 4, the city's eateries will halt dining-in, and only allow deliveries, local commerce official Ding Jianhua told a press briefing Saturday.

+Authorities also said they have so far prepared 4,000 makeshift hospital beds -- typically used for patients with light or no Covid symptoms -- and are speeding up set-up of larger quarantine sites.

-Starting May 5, a negative Covid test taken within the past week will be needed to enter "all kinds of public areas and to take public transport", according to a notice on the city's official WeChat page.
+A negative Covid test taken within the past week will also be needed starting May 5 to enter "all kinds of public areas and to take public transport", according to a notice on the city's official WeChat page.

 For activities such as sporting events and group travel, participants will also need to show a negative Covid test taken within 48 hours, along with proof of "full vaccination," according to the new rules.